-- B. The department will conduct meetings, as necessary, to recommend specific qualifications and responsibilities for the vacant position.
-Recommendations as to an appropriate rank will also be welcomed. - C. The Dean will notify the entire faculty of the vacancy and the time at which the matter will be discussed by the Executive Committee.
+B. The department will conduct meetings, as necessary, to recommend specific qualifications and responsibilities for the vacant position.
+Recommendations as to an appropriate rank will also be welcomed.

+C. The Dean will notify the entire faculty of the vacancy and the time at which the matter will be discussed by the Executive Committee.
 Comment on all openings is welcome from the entire faculty.
-In cases involving termination, general notification of a vacancy may not occur in order to protect the individual faculty member involved. - D. The Executive Committee will discuss a recommendation for replacement with the Dean prior to meeting with the Department Chair.
+In cases involving termination, general notification of a vacancy may not occur in order to protect the individual faculty member involved.

+D. The Executive Committee will discuss a recommendation for replacement with the Dean prior to meeting with the Department Chair.
 When meeting with the Department Chair, the Executive Committee will review, in detail, the qualifications and requirements of the position.
 At this time, a search committee will be appointed.
 In addition to appointing faculty members with particular expertise in the area where a vacancy exists, all search committees will also include a member who represents a broader, more institutional perspective.

-- E. Search committees will be charged with actively recruiting the most qualified candidates in addition to the normal procedures for advertising the position in appropriate journals and professional periodicals.
-All search committees must be able to demonstrate that both female and minority candidates have been actively recruited and considered before interviews will be authorized. - F. The entire membership of a department in which a vacancy occurs will participate in the reviewing of the short list of candidates and in the interviews of those candidates invited to the campus.
+E. Search committees will be charged with actively recruiting the most qualified candidates in addition to the normal procedures for advertising the position in appropriate journals and professional periodicals.

+F. The entire membership of a department in which a vacancy occurs will participate in the reviewing of the short list of candidates and in the interviews of those candidates invited to the campus.
 Interviewing procedures will include opportunities for candidates to demonstrate teaching effectiveness.
-Written evaluations of these final candidates by departmental faculty who are not members of the search committee should be directed to the Chair of the search committee for inclusion in the final report to the Executive Committee. - G. The Chair of the search committee will report to the Dean in order to determine the number of candidates invited to the campus for interviews.
+Written evaluations of these final candidates by departmental faculty who are not members of the search committee should be directed to the Chair of the search committee for inclusion in the final report to the Executive Committee.

+G. The Chair of the search committee will report to the Dean in order to determine the number of candidates invited to the campus for interviews.
 An unranked list of no fewer than three final candidates will be forwarded to the Dean and the Executive Committee.
-A listing of the strengths and weaknesses of each candidate will be included. - H. The Executive Committee will determine the order in which candidates will be approached for negotiations with the Dean.
+A listing of the strengths and weaknesses of each candidate will be included.

+H. The Executive Committee will determine the order in which candidates will be approached for negotiations with the Dean.

-SENATE ADVISORY COMMITTEE ON UNIVERSITY AFFAIRS (SACUA)
+33. SENATE ADVISORY COMMITTEE ON UNIVERSITY AFFAIRS (SACUA)

 University Senate The University Senate consists of all members of the professorial staff, the executive officers of the University, the Deans of the schools and colleges, and those members of the research and library staff designated in accordance with standards and procedures approved by the Senate Assembly.
 (Bylaw 4.01) The Senate is authorized to consider any subject pertaining to the interests of the University and to make recommendations to the Executive Officers and to the Board of Regents.
 Decisions of the Senate with respect to matters within its jurisdiction constitute the binding action of the University faculties.
 Generally, jurisdiction over academic policies resides in the faculties of the various schools and colleges.
-However, when actions by the several faculties affect University policy as a whole, or schools and colleges other than the one in which they originate, the University Senate has jurisdiction.
+However, when actions by the several faculties affect University Senate has jurisdiction.
 The Senate meets at least once a year.
 For additional information, contact the SACUA office by e-mail sacua@umich.edu or phone (764-0303).